On PAR with LED Grow Lighting

 To help with the drop off of PPFD to your canopy, reflective material can be used to bounce light back that would normally go to waste by being absorbed by the surrounding material.
 Creating reflective surfaces can be as easy as painting walls with flat white paint.

 Products like Panda Film, a plastic-type material with a reflective white side can be used to line walls.
 Mylar is one of the most popular reflective materials also found in most grow tents.
-VIVOSUN grow tents use a Diamond Mylar so the light being reflected does not create hot spots and has almost 100% reflectivity.
+Vivosun grow tents use a Diamond Mylar so the light being reflected does not create hot spots and has almost 100% reflectivity.

 So how do you apply what we just learned about PPFD?
 The normal range of PPFD during the 3 main stages in cannabis will increase as the plants go through seedling, vegetative, and flower phases.
 PPFD should be around 100-300 for seedlings, 400-600 for vegetive, and 800-1000 for flowering (without CO2 supplementation this is the normal range).